 The room was deathly still; even the sunlight streaming through the window was robbed of its vitality.
 "Tell me," I said, my voice not much above a whisper.

 "I believe my diagnosis to be correct," Moran said, "but I am inclined also to believe the alcohol and opium use to have been symptomatic of some far greater malaise."

 My heart pounded furiously and I feared to speak lest I should be unable to prevent myself from telling Moran to cease his speculations—speculations which I needed to hear.

-A debilitating numbness spread through me as Moran spoke of the visions of absolute horror and madness related by Mr. P—.
-I knew that these were the same visions that had afflicted Valdemar.
-The only logical conclusion was that P— had finally found the courage to attempt some form of self-mesmerisation in an attempt to confront the demons he had inadvertently summoned into being.
+A debilitating numbness spread through me as Moran spoke of the visions of absolute horror and madness related by Mr. P. I knew these were the same visions that had afflicted Valdemar.
+The only logical conclusion was P had finally found the courage to attempt some form of self-mesmerization in an attempt to confront the demons he had inadvertently summoned into being.

 "Dr. L-l," Moran said, "are you all right?"